 How a Heat Battery Works

-Energy for your heat battery can come from a number of sources:
+Energy for your Sunamp heat battery can come from a number of sources:

 WIND ENERGY